 - Teaching them about personal space.
 Dogs are our sidekicks, but sometimes we need our little corner of the house and they need theirs.
 It’s often difficult to get a dog to understand that their dog bed is theirs and your human bed is yours.
+Getting them a bed that’s comforting is important.
+Jug Dog have some comfy beds you might want to have a look at.
 Your dog wanting to use your space is often a sign of insecurity.
 Try leaving the dog bed next to your bed to see if they feel more comfortable.
 Keep all of their toys on or near their bed — not yours.
 Rewarding treats is also a great idea if they sleep in their own bed.

 - How to behave when company is over.
 Heading to puppy kindergarten with other dogs is a great way to get your dog exposed to other dogs AND humans. oftentimes puppies will get overwhelmed and excited meeting a ton of new people all at once that they may forget their behavior (think Christmas parties, baby showers, Fourth of July parties).
 A great way to slowly expose your puppy to new guests is to purchase a door gate.
 This way, guests can approach the gate and your puppy will be exposed to their scent.